Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Limitations

 \item \textbf{Coverage of Models}

-We primarily utilize OpenAI's API to access their language models, including ChatGPT (gpt3.5-turbo-0301), text-davinci-003, and text-davinci-001.
+We utilize OpenAI's API to access their language models, including ChatGPT (gpt3.5-turbo-0301), text-davinci-003, and text-davinci-001.
 However, these models may be updated over time, which can result in inconsistencies in experimental outcomes.
 Moreover, we have not considered a wider range of LLMs, such as text-babbage-001, text-curie-001, and the FLAN-T5 series.
 Regrettably, due to API limitations, we were unable to obtain results from the more powerful GPT4 model.
-Further experimentation and analysis are necessary to fully investigate the text evaluation capabilities of these LLMs.

 \item \textbf{Prompt Design}

 Our exploration of prompts was limited to a few basic variations.
 Future research may benefit from more sophisticated prompt designs, such as incorporating few-shot demonstrations, providing more precise annotation guidelines, or guiding the model through multi-turn conversations to facilitate a more accurate assessment of text quality. \end{itemize}